numToStr/ky/README.md

 #### Basics

+-   Getting HELP

+If you wanna deep dive to undertand every command, options and flags. `ky help` or `ky --help` if your friend. `help` command and `--help` flag is also available for all the subcommands.

 -   Initializing the vault (**required**)

 Everything is stored in a small [lmdb](https://github.com/LMDB/lmdb) database.
 Hence, it is required to initialized the vault before saving your password.
 To initialize the vault run `ky init`.
 After running this, you will be prompted for a master password, make sure you enter a strong and memorable password, as this will be required for every other action afterwards.